 Mitch is an emerging writer.
 A lifelong love of books and storytelling put him on this path long ago and his career in advertising and communications provided writing basics and a feel for the reality of writing: deadlines, criticism, and publishing.
-Formal instruction has come from university and public library Writers in Residence like Carolyn Gray, Lauren Carter, Lindsay Wong, Katherena Vermette, Duncan Mercredi, and Frances Koncan.
+Formal instruction has come from university and public library Writers in Residence like Carolyn Gray, Lauren Carter, Lindsay Wong, Katherena Vermette, Duncan Mercredi, Frances Koncan, Ariel Gordon, and Anna Leventhal.
 He is also active with the Manitoba Writers’ Guild and its many programs.
-Less formal, but highly rewarding and inspiring is his critique circle.
-It features a strong and diverse group of writers including rising star Zilla Jones and Manitoba great: Donna Besel.
+Less formal, but highly rewarding and inspiring is his critique circle which features a strong and diverse group of writers.

 How would I describe it as a movie?
-I’d say, ‘Fargo, but with Mennonite accents…‘ As a book?
-Shades of ‘On the Road,’ along with the woodsy flavour of ‘Never Cry Wolf‘ and several of the ‘The Nick Adams Stories‘ but with something unsettling to it that might remind readers of the “desire, temptation, and surrender” of ‘Heart of Darkness.’
+I’d say, ‘Fargo, with Mennonite accents…‘ (As a book?
+Shades of ‘On the Road,’ the woodsy flavour of ‘Never Cry Wolf,’ a youthful protagonist in the manner of ‘The Nick Adams Stories,’ the desire, temptation, and surrender of ‘Heart of Darkness.’

 —Mitchell Toews, Jessica Lake